territorium/node-tilecache/README.md

 DELETE  http://[HOST]/services/seed/task/[ID]   Remove a seeding task by id
 ```

 You can add a new seeding task using the curl and providing a JSON request; The parameters service, cache & global are mandatory.
-Optional parameters are format, from, to  & bbox:
+Optional parameters are format, from, to, bbox, reseed:
 ```js
 curl -i -X POST http://localhost:8888/services/seed/task/ --data '{"service":"countries", "cache" : "default", "grid": "global"}'
 ```